This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 You might just not want to leave.

 P.S.
 DON’T EVER swim where SALTWATER crocodiles are!
-Click here to read more about our dangerous animals.
+Click here to read more about dangerous animals in Australia.